DRMF/mediawiki-extensions-MathMenu/doc/md/about.md

 	* either on the left or on the right.
 	* always inside of the sidebar.
 * added the radial menu (also known as the icon menu)
-	* as an alternative tto the normal menu.
+	* as an alternative to the normal menu.
 	* only configurable via code.
 	* also allowing custom icons
 * added configUpdate event